-In January, we shared our insight about how SaltStack can help remediate Spectre vulnerabilities.
+In January, we shared our insight about how SaltStack can help defend against Spectre vulnerabilities.
 We still believe, as we did then, that intelligent, event-driven security automation is the key to assessing risk and mitigating threats for any given organization.

-Here are a few ways to help secure your data against Spectre as well as against numerous other vulnerabilities, many of which have yet to be revealed:
+Here are a few ways to help secure your data and defend against Spectre as well as against numerous other vulnerabilities, many of which have yet to be revealed:

 Typical Vulnerability Response and Patch Cycle